flatironinstitute/sciware/25_ModernC++/main.md

     // no copy. just changes the data that x points to. single allocation and no copy. std::vector<double> x = gimme_big_array();
 ```

+* Avoids expensive copies from return values of objects like containers
+* Changes ownership of data rather than copying it
+* Usually "just works" even for composited objects (like structs, tuples, etc)
+* Library developers and advanced users might need to understand "move semantics"

 ## Now let's put it into practice!